5 Best Writing Apps for Kids | Best of 2023

 Grammar Pop

-The fifth app that does a great job helping kids write is called Grammar Pop, which involves matching words with speeches.
+Grammar Pop is a great app for helping kids write by matching words with speeches.
 There are 28 levels, and the sentences get more challenging when kids advance through the game.

 See Also: 7+1 Best Free MP3 Music Downloader Android Apps